skip navigation

 Municipal bonds (“munis”) are issued by state and local governments to fund the construction of schools, highways, housing, sewer systems, and other important public projects.
 These bonds tend to be exempt from federal income tax and, in some cases, from state and local taxes for investors who live in the jurisdiction where the bond is issued.
 Munis tend to offer competitive rates but with additional risk because local governments can go bankrupt.

 Note that, in some states, investors will have to pay state income tax if they purchase shares of a municipal bond fund that invests in bonds issued by states other than the one in which they pay taxes.
-In addition, although some municipal bonds in the fund may not be subject to ordinary income tax, they may be subject to federal, state, and local alternative minimum tax, if an investor sells a tax-exempt bond fund at a profit, there are capital gains taxes to consider.
+In addition, although some municipal bonds in the fund may not be subject to ordinary income tax, they may be subject to the alternative minimum tax.
+If an investor sells a tax-exempt bond fund at a profit, there are capital gains taxes to consider.

 There are two basic types of municipal bonds.
 General obligation bonds are secured by the full faith and credit of the issuer and supported by the issuer’s taxing power.
 Revenue bonds are repaid using revenue generated by the individual project the bond was issued to fund.